What is counselling?

-How do I know it’ll work for me?
+How I work

-We start with an initial consultation which gives you a chance to talk about what’s brought you to therapy in a safe, supportive environment.
-We use this session to help you find out what you’re looking for.
-You will have an experience of working with me, to help you decide if this feels right for you.
+We start with an initial consultation of counselling to help you talk about what’s brought you to therapy in a safe, confidential setting.
+I will help you think about what you are hoping to get out of therapy, and you will have an experience of working with me, to help you decide if this feels right for you.
 We leave a bit of time at the end of the session to think about what happens next.